brooklynrail/brooklynrail-platform/content/events/2020/07/brooke-kamin-rapaport-lauren-haynes-and-ken-lum-with-joachim-pissarro-and-helen-lee.md

       institutions in New York.
 Haynes was a 2018 Center for Curatorial Leadership fellow.
 Haynes is co-curator of the inaugural Tennessee Triennial for Contemporary Art taking place across Tennessee in 2021. "
+  - person: ken-lum
+    event_bio: "Ken Lum is known for his conceptual and representational art in a number of media, including painting, sculpture, and photography.
+A longtime professor, he currently is the Chair of Fine Arts at the University of Pennsylvania’s School of Design in Philadelphia.
+He was formerly Professor of Art at the University of British Columbia, Vancouver where he was also Head of the Graduate Program in Studio Art; Bard College, Annandale on Hudson, New York, and the l’Ecole des Beaux-Arts, Paris.
+A co-founder and founding editor of Yishu: Journal of Contemporary Chinese Art, he is a prolific writer with numerous published articles, catalog essays, and juried papers.
+In 2000, he worked as co-editor of the Shanghai Biennale.
+In 2012, Ken founded Monument Lab with Paul Farber, independent public art and history studio based in Philadelphia that works with artists, students, activists, municipal agencies, and cultural institutions on exploratory approaches to public engagement and collective memory.
+Monument Lab cultivates and facilitates critical conversations around the past, present, and future of monuments."
 poets: []
 date: 2020-08-06 13:00:00 -0500
 end_date: 2020-08-06 14:00:00 -0500